Deonisia lives in a little village called Tokou on the island of Ovalau, in Fiji.

 She sat down on the straw mat at the front of the room and one by one the children approached her and kissed her on the cheek.
 Deonisia looked each child up and down carefully, and tried to guess who they were.
-She had not seen them for almost nine years, and they had grown up so much that she did not recognise them.
+She had not seen them for almost nine years, and they’d grown up so much she didn’t recognise them.

-Deonisia's daughter fell to her knees in front of her mother and embraced her, sobbing uncontrollably on Deonisia's shoulder.
-Even her grown son could not hold back his tears and he sat down next to Deonisia, weeping unashamedly.
+Deonisia’s daughter fell to her knees and embraced Deonisia, sobbing uncontrollably on her shoulder.
+Even her grown son could not hold back his tears.
+He sat down next to Deonisia, weeping unashamedly.
 But Deonisia could not stop smiling.